 When I am frustrated, I really do not want to talk to anyone.
 For the period I am frustrated, it can be few seconds, few minutes, and sometimes hours, it depends with the situation really.
 Usually when I am really frustrated and angry, my mind would be in a war trying to figure out my defense position through complaining and imagining the worse without even opening my mouth.
-‘Why me,’ ‘why that,’ ‘what can I do victim mentality,’ ‘I don’t need to put up with this,’ and blablabla.
+‘Why me,’ ‘why that,’ ‘I don’t need to put up with this,’ and blablabla.

 I have learned nowadays through my journey with the help of the Holy Spirit of God to ask for His help immediately, to help me focus on something positive until the frustration and anger disappear.